Drain Gang: 2013

-Speaking on the meaning of the group's name, Bladee states:
+On the meaning of the group's Drain Gang name, Bladee stated in a 2018 interview with i-D magazine:

-Drain is about loss and gain; it could be good or bad — you could be drained of energy or you could drain something to gain energy.
+"Drain is about loss and gain; it could be good or bad — you could be drained of energy or you could drain something to gain energy.
 There’s financial, emotional and physical drains, for example — you could just be draining your bank account at the store.
 It doesn’t have to be deep.
 Basically, if I’m talking about ‘eating the night’ that means I drain it for its essence.
-Everything me and my bros do is connected to that concept — we might drain some blood for good fortune.
+Everything me and my bros do is connected to that concept — we might drain some blood for good fortune".